Dennis Schröder: Personal life

 Schröder is married and has three children.

 Schröder became known earlier in his career for his "signature" patch of bleached blonde hair which he adopted upon leaving Germany for the United States.
 It came at the suggestion of his mother who thought it would help people to recognize him in public.

 Schröder is a devout Muslim.
 He prays before games and before going to sleep.
 Schröder is a teetotaler and has never consumed alcohol in his life.

 Schröder missed games on two different occasions due to COVID-19 protocols in place.
-In May 2021, he said that he was the only Lakers player who had not been vaccinated against the disease.
+In May 2021, he said that he was the only Lakers player who had not been vaccinated against the virus.

 After the Nets were eliminated from the 2024 playoffs, Schröder joined FC Germania Bleckenstedt soccer team of the German Landesliga Braunschweig.

-In February 2025, Schröder compared the NBA trade deadline to modern slavery.